-The XLe consists of a PCI-e card, which effectively operates as a multizone, multisource matrix switcher, and a separate expansion box.
+The XLe consists of a PCI-e card, which effectively operates as a multizone, multisource matrix switcher and a separate expansion box.
 Together, they create a nine-source/12-zone system that can be expanded to 48 zones with the addition of three more expansion boxes.
 A current CasaTunes system provides 12 audio zones.

 The XLe Music Server includes the music-serving PC, which comes pre-installed with the XLe PCI-e card, expansion box, CasaTunes software, 250GB HDD and a built-in touchscreen.

-CasaTunes offers multi-channel amplifiers, such as the CasaTunes XLa, and it plans March shipments of CasaTunes Keypads.
-The systems can also be controlled by such Web-based control devices as UMPCs, Internet tablets, laptops and other PCs on the network.
-Provided software also enables PC control of Russound and NuVo custom-installed multi-room systems.
+To go with the systems, CasaTunes offers multichannel amplifiers, such as the CasaTunes XLa, and it plans March shipments of CasaTunes Keypads.
+The systems can also be controlled by such Web-based control devices as UMPCs, Internet tablets, laptops and other PC’s on the network.
+Provided software also enables PC control of Russound and NuVo custom-installed multiroom systems.